 Founder: Three Bergmann brothers and the jobber, L. Althof.

 Specialty: Tinplate trains, bell toys, still banks, horse-drawn vehicles.
 One of the first U.S. toy makers to build carpet running trains, renowned for painted clockwork toys, notably the hoop variety.

 Acquired by A.C.
 Gilbert

 Specialty: Electric train engines and rolling stock.
-Also produced a popular line of comic figures on bicycle gravity toys, including Charlie Chaplin, Uncle Sam, Roosevelt Bears (Circa 1912).
+Also produced a popular line of comic figures on bicycle gravity toys, including Charlie Chaplin, Uncle Sam, and Roosevelt Bears (Circa 1912).
 A.C.
-Gilbert revitalized the ailing American Flyer line; following the second world war , it moved to “S” gauge models, retaining the American Flyer name..
+Gilbert revitalized the ailing American Flyer line; following the second world war, it moved to “S” gauge models, retaining the American Flyer name.

 American National Co.
 Toledo, Ohio

 Specialty: Scooters, bicycles.
 Produced sidewalk toys including pressed-steel trucks, competing briefly with Keystone and Buddy “L” in the late 1920s.

 Other names: Merged with Kilgore and Federal Mfg.
 In 1927, and became American Toys.